Odd–even sort

 In computing, an odd–even sort or odd–even transposition sort (also known as brick sort or parity sort) is a relatively simple sorting algorithm, developed originally for use on parallel processors with local interconnections.
 It is a comparison sort related to bubble sort, with which it shares many characteristics.
-It functions by comparing all odd/even indexed pairs of adjacent elements in the list and, if a pair is in the wrong order (the first is larger than the second) the elements are switched.
+It functions by comparing all odd/even indexed pairs of adjacent elements in the list and swapping pairs where in the wrong order (where the first is larger than the second).
 The next step repeats this for even/odd indexed pairs (of adjacent elements).
 Then it alternates between odd/even and even/odd steps until the list is sorted.

 Sorting on processor arrays

 On parallel processors, with one value per processor and only local left–right neighbor connections, the processors all concurrently do a compare–exchange operation with their neighbors, alternating between odd–even and even–odd pairings.
 This algorithm was originally presented, and shown to be efficient on such processors, by Habermann in 1972.

 The algorithm extends efficiently to the case of multiple items per processor.
 In the Baudet–Stevenson odd–even merge-splitting algorithm, each processor sorts its own sublist at each step, using any efficient sort algorithm, and then performs a merge splitting, or transposition–merge, operation with its neighbor, with neighbor pairing alternating between odd–even and even–odd on each step.